kilian-lm/graph_to_agent/READ_ME/Vision.md

 #### Why the Wire-Box

-Heads-Up: We wrote this part of the proposal 02.11.2023 and only just realised that this is partly the Vision of OpenAI (or what is known up to now 00:31:40 https://www.youtube.com/watch?v=U9mJuUkhUzk).
-However, what OpenAI is missing is the Graph-Approach to Agent  (David Shapiro we will use some of your repos to integrate Assistants besides Chat-Completion-Agents currently integrated) communication thus the users can't layer the agents, as of now.

-We could say we designed the Wire-Box because we had a dream that non-technical people could use the power of graph-based agent behavior too.
+We could say we designed the Wire-Box because we had a dream that non-technical people could use the power of graph-based agent behavior too and also bridge the way to message protocol simulation based on human-agents-interactions.
 But that would be just a part of it.
-We created it because we want to use expert knowledge.
-For example experts of empathy, in psychology, in creativity, in physics, in chemistry, in medicine, in any kind of expertise field.
-But the point is, if they don't know how to use custom instruction or how to layer agents and if they don't have any idea how to use graphs at all in the connection with agents, then we are missing an opportunity.
-Because we're sure that those expert fields left their traces in the language corpus that GPT uses.
-Now if the experts manage to unlock this knowledge in a meaningful way, we're at this sub-moduls goal.
+We created it because we want to mine expert knowledge.
+For example experts of in psychology, in creativity, in physics, in chemistry, in medicine, in any kind of expertise field.
+But the point is, if those experts don't know how to use custom instruction or how to layer agents and if they don't have any idea how to use graphs at all in the connection with agents, then we are missing an opportunity.
+The opportunity to uncover the traces that those expert fields left in the language corpus that GPT uses.
+Now if the experts manage to unlock this knowledge in a meaningful way, we're at this goal of the Wire-Box.
 So we would suggest that all these experts put themselves in the position of seeing themselves as keys.
 They are for me, for us, for the society, the keys to unlock the right kind of wiring between the agents, the right kind of layering of the agents in order to get a robust, reliable, reproducible outcome.
 So this is our true reason for the Wire-Box.

+Heads-Up: We wrote this part of the proposal 02.11.2023 and only just realised that this is partly the Vision of OpenAI (or what is known up to now 00:31:40 https://www.youtube.com/watch?v=U9mJuUkhUzk).
+However, what OpenAI is missing is the Graph-Approach to Agent communication thus the users can't layer the agents in an intuitive way like with the vis.js lib what we propose (David Shapiro we will use some of your repos to integrate Assistants besides Chat-Completion-Agents currently integrated).

 #### Business-Model for Sub-Module Wire-Box